 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as the enlisted men left the ship, a Marine was checking off their names.
 When someone said his name, the Marine responded with, “Hello sucker.”
 Those who drove trucks drove them to the fort, the rest of the battalion rode a train to the fort while the maintenance section remained behind at the pier to unload the tanks.

-Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the South China Sea.
 On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.
-The 192nd had a large number of ham radio operators and had set up a radio communications tent.
-It was the men manning the radios in the 192nd’s communications tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
-Major Ted Wickord, the battalion’s commanding officer, Gen. James Weaver, and Major Ernest Miller, the CO of the 194th Tank Battalion, read the messages of the attack.
-Miller met with his officers and informed them of the Japanese attack on Pearl Harbor.
+It was the men manning the radios in the 192nd’s communication tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
+Major Ted Wickord, the battalion’s commanding officer, Col. James Weaver, and Major Ernest Miller, the CO of the 194th Tank Battalion, read the messages of the attack.
+The officers of the 192nd were called to the tent and informed of the Japanese attack on Pearl Harbor.
 All the members of the tank and half-track crews were ordered to the south end of Clark Field to guard against Japanese paratroopers.
-HQ Company remained behind in their bivouac.

 The tank companies were brought up to full strength at the perimeter of the airfield to guard against Japanese paratroopers.
 All morning long the sky was filled with American planes.
 At noon, the planes landed and were lined up near the pilots’ mess hall to be refueled and the pilots went to lunch.
 The tankers were eating lunch when they saw 54 planes approaching the airfield from the north.
 From under the planes, they saw what looked like raindrops falling from the planes.
 When bombs began exploding on the runways, the tankers knew the planes were Japanese.
 The members of HQ Company could do nothing but watch since they had no weapons to use against planes.
 Most took cover in a dried-up latrine near their tents.